AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Here the testing framework is Jasmine, so we don't get the visibility from the tests in the terminal but we get it from openning 'SpecRunner.html'.

-When everything is working the tests look like in the browser.
+When everything is working the tests look like this in the browser.

 ![Jasmine 0 failure Airport challenge](readme_images/Jasmine-0-failure-Airport-challenge.png)